DataManagementLab/progressiveDB/README.md

 The standalone version already includes the specific JDBC drivers, while you have to include them own your own when using the core.

 A new driver must implement the interface `de.tuda.progressive.db.driver.DbDriver` and needs to be registered via `de.tuda.progressive.db.driver.DbDriverFactory.register`.
+You can extend the existing classes `de.tuda.progressive.db.driver.AbstractDriver` and `de.tuda.progressive.db.driver.ParitionDriver` that already implement a lot of the needed methods.
+The difference between both classes is only that `PartitionDriver` supports the databases that have table partitioning.